Pope Francis leads funeral for predecessor Benedict XVI, a first in modern times

 "Benedict, faithful friend of the Bridegroom, may your joy be complete as you hear his voice, now and forever," Francis added.

-Benedict's coffin was transported through the Basilica and will be transferred to the Vatican crypt for the burial, in the first tomb of John Paul II.
-The tomb was vacated after John Paul II's body and remains were moved to a chapel inside the Basilica after he became a saint.

-At the time of the burial during the rite, a webbing will be placed around the coffin with the seals of the apostolic chamber, the pontifical house and liturgical celebrations.
-The cypress coffin will be placed inside a zinc coffin that is soldered and sealed, and subsequently placed inside a wooden coffin, which will be buried.
+At the time of the burial during the rite, a webbing was placed around the coffin with the seals of the apostolic chamber, the pontifical house and liturgical celebrations.
+The cypress coffin was placed inside a zinc coffin that is soldered and sealed, and subsequently placed inside a wooden coffin, which was buried, according to Bruni.

 The ceremony is expected to end at around 11:15 a.m. local time (5.15 a.m.
 ET).